A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

 As with CBT, a course of applied relaxation therapy consists of 12 to 15 weekly sessions, with each session lasting about an hour.

-In some cases, medication can be used as a sole treatment for agoraphobia.
+Sometimes medicine can be used as a sole treatment for agoraphobia.
 In more severe cases, it can also be used in combination with CBT or applied relaxation therapy.

 Selective serotonin reuptake inhibitors (SSRIs)